Gluten Free Cake Batter Ice Cream

 - Rainbow sprinkles: They add color, texture, and, of course, they put the fun in funfetti!
 Make sure yours are gluten free, if needed, like these gluten free rainbow sprinkles.
 Learn more about safe brands in my article Are Sprinkles Gluten Free?

-How to Make Cake Batter Ice Cream
+How to Make Homemade Cake Batter Ice Cream

 Read this brief overview so you can see just how easy it is to make.
 Scroll down to the printable recipe card for the full quantities and details.
 But don’t skip my TIPS below!